breatheco-de/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 To avoid that, we use the COMMIT command to mark the changes as permanent.

-ROLLBACK command
+### ROLLBACK command

 This command restores the database to last commited state.
 It is also used with SAVEPOINT command to jump to a savepoint in a ongoing transaction.

-If we used the UPDATE command to make some changes into the database, and reallise that those changes were not required, the we can use the ROLLBACK command to rollback those changes, if they were not commited using the COMMIT command like this:
+If we used the UPDATE command to make some changes into the database, and realize that those changes were not required, the we can use the ROLLBACK command to rollback those changes, if they were not commited using the COMMIT command like this:

 ```jsx
 ROLLBACK TO savepoint_name;
 ```
-SAVEPOINT command
+### SAVEPOINT command

-SAVEPOINT command is used to temporarily save a transaction so that you can rollback to that state using the ROLLBACK command whenever required, you can use like this:
+SAVEPOINT command is used to temporarily to save a transaction so that you can rollback to that state using the ROLLBACK command whenever you need to, you can use like this:
 ```jsx
 SAVEPOINT savepoint_name;
 ```
-In short, using this command we can **name** the different states of our data using the ROLLBACK command whenever required.
+So when we use this command we can **name** the different states of our data using the ROLLBACK command whenever we need to.

 ![SQL](../../assets/images/sql-1.png)